Coronavirus outbreak: Disclose price of rapid test kits, DMK urges TN govt

 Rapid test kits: Two Indian firms begin production

 "Similarly, the Tamil Nadu government should transparently announce the number of kits bought and its price.
-I am urging disclosure as there should be tranparency in government administration," he said.
+I am urging disclosure as there should be transparency in government administration," he said.

 The Dravidian party leader also tagged Deo's post which said, "We are procuring 75,000 high quality rapid testing kits at a benchmark price of Rs 337 + GST from a South Korean company based in India, which has proven to be the lowest bidder.
 The rate we have been able to close at is the lowest in India."